 |Qantas Frequent Flyer||$1 = 2 QFF points||19.99%||$199|

-Exclusive online offer: 0% p.a. for first 12 months then 19.99% p.a. ongoing on balance transfers.
+Get 20,000 QFF points on your first eligible spend.
 Earn uncapped Qantas points at 1.5 QFF points per $1 using the Amex card.
 Complimentary Qantas Frequent Flyer membership, save $82.50.
-Offer ends 15th April 2014.
+Apply by 30th June 2014.

 |Westpac Earth Platinum Credit Card|

-0% p.a. balance transfer rate for 14 months.
+0% p.a. balance transfer rate for 12 months.
 Bonus 10,000 Qantas points after first eligible purchase.
+Earn double points for the first 3 months on purchases.
 Complimentary travel insurances.
-Two cards (1 Amex, 1 MasterCard).
 Contactless technology for faster checkouts.
-Apply by 31 March 2014.
+Apply by 22 June 2014.